 The year 191 was marked by several tragedies.
 The emperor exiled his wife Bruttia Crispina to Capraea on suspicion of adultery and later had her executed.
 Probably also in this year, a great fire broke out in Rome.
-First, the Temple of Pax was destroyed, which Herodianus named “the largest and most beautiful building in the city”.
+First, the Temple of Pax was destroyed, which Herodianus named “the largest and most beautiful building in the city” (see Rome: Santi Cosma e Damiano).
 The fire then spread for several days and consumed large parts of the city.
 The Temple of Vesta was destroyed, but the Vestal Virgins managed to save the Palladium, the statue of Pallas Athena which according to tradition had been brought from Troy to Italy.
-It was kept in the temple and the public was generally not allowed to see it.
+It was kept in the temple and the public were generally not allowed to see it.
 Scores of citizens were fighting the flames, but the fire kept raging on.
 Only when heavy rain began falling (Herodianus) or when there was simply nothing left to burn down (Dio) did the fire peter out.

 Commodus the Gladiator